modesttree/Projeny/README.md

 Note that like all configuration files in Projeny, `ProjenyProject.yaml` is defined using the <a href="https://en.wikipedia.org/wiki/YAML">YAML standard</a>.

+Note that you can define multiple `ProjenyProject.yaml` files, with the result that they will all be applied to the project.
+There are 4 places that Projeny looks for this file.
+For example, given a project named `Foo`:

+    1) UnityProjects/Foo/ProjenyProject.yaml
+    2) UnityProjects/Foo/ProjenyProjectCustom.yaml
+    3) UnityProjects/ProjenyProject.yaml
+    4) UnityProjects/ProjenyProjectCustom.yaml

+These all follow the same format.
+(3) and (4) are automatically used by all projects, so it's a good place to put in packages that you want to include everywhere.

+(2) and (4) should be ignored by source control and are a convenient place to add user-specific packages.
+For example, different developers on the same project might have different preferences for certain unity plugins, such as a custom unity console, a popup window to help switch between scenes, etc.  So the `ProjenyProjectCustom.yaml` files can be used for this purpose, to add packages on an individual basis.

 The format of `ProjenyProject.yaml` is as follows:

     AssetsFolder: